-The mountains have deep, blue lakes and numerous piney woods.
+The mountains have deep, blue lakes, and numerous piney woods.
 The foothills have russet and gold autumn leaves, but the mountains themselves have grey-green sentinels, spruce, fir, and soldier pines.
 The hills contain fish in streams and small game, but wildlife is scarcer in the mountains.
 Other animals include owls, eagles, and pale goats, as well as the herds and shaggy garrons of the clans.
-There are no roads, with the only paths little more than goat tracks.
+There are no roads in the twisted mountain valleys and high glens, with the only paths little more than goat tracks.

-The clans have lands and holdfasts throughout the region.
-Separately Highpoint, the seat of House Whitehill in Game of Thrones - A Telltale Games Series, is located in the south of the mountains where they meet the northern wolfswood, north of Winterfell and west of Long Lake.
+Separate from the clans, the Umbers graze their sheep in the high meadows in summertime.
+Highpoint, the seat of House Whitehill in Game of Thrones - A Telltale Games Series, is located in the south of the mountains where they meet the northern wolfswood, north of Winterfell and west of Long Lake.

 A Game of Thrones

 The party of Jon Snow and Tyrion Lannister travels on the kingsroad from Winterfell to Castle Black.
 West of the road they see grey and rugged flint hills guarded with tall watchtowers.
 Five days north of Winterfell, they see jagged, snow-covered mountains, blue and grey in color, forming a wall to the west.